-It is hoped to serve as a major tourist attraction for those driving through Binghamton.
+It is hoped to serve as a major tourist attraction for those travelling through the Binghamton area.

 The plan is to showcase the innovation that started in the Southern Tier and continues to this day.

-Since August of 2010, the Techworks! workshop has entertained guests with a world war two link flight trainer, early IBM computer, and the U-E Electric car out of an old ice-cream factory on Water Street.
+Since August of 2010, the Techworks!
+Prototype Workshop has entertained guests with a World War II Link flight trainer, an early IBM computer, and the U-E Electric car out of an old ice cream factory on Water Street.

 The workshop has already hired the help of designers, including the former chief of exhibits at the Smithsonian, to draw up plans for a new, interactive museum.